JeffersonGibin/express-rate-limiter-core/README.md

   },

   /**
-   *  Method to you can implement block request rules.
+   * In this  Method, you can implement block request rules.
    * The method to have request express object available to use response express */
   blockRequestRule: (requestExpress) => {